 Honors Humanities draws together the main themes of a liberal arts education; therefore, topics may change semester by semester.
 Students will study varied topics including myth, religion, literature, science and technology, and the humanities and their impact on societies past and present.
-Honors Humanities fulfills part of the requirement for an Honors Certificate or Honors Diploma.
 (D)